Implementing a 'Friends' Service Using a Graph Database

 Just as RDBs have SQL (Structured Query Language), graph databases have GQL* (Graph Query Language).

 *This may be confused with GraphQL during searches.
-Both use the abbreviation "GQL."
+The same abbreviation, GQL, is used for both.

 Among the various GQLs, Neo4j uses "Cypher."
 Although Neo4j created and released it, it has since been known as "openCypher,’ and is now supported by various vendors.